3 Nurturing your future

 ⚠️ Coding Caution ⚠️

-Stress can lead to many kinds of ill health.
+Stress can lead to many kinds of mental ill health or poor mental hygiene.
 Turing was put under lots of stress by his government bosses, people like Alastair Denniston and Stewart Menzies.
-(Tyldum 2014) When asked why he punished himself so much in training, Alan Turing’s reply is shown in figure 3.2.
+(Tyldum 2014) When asked why he punished himself so much in training (see figure 3.1), Alan Turing’s reply is shown in figure 3.2.

 University is a positive experience for many people, however like Alan, you may also experience periods of stress.
 This may also be accompanied by anxiety, loneliness and depression.
-Financial, social and academic pressures alongside concerns about employability and an ongoing pandemic of COVID-19 can all have an impact on your wellbeing.
+Financial, social and academic pressures alongside concerns about employability, fallout from COVID-19, war, AI taking over the world and climate change (etc) can all have an impact on your wellbeing.
 Statistically, one in four of us will be affected by mental ill health during our lifetime.
 Two of the most common forms of mental ill health are:

 - Anxiety: persistent feelings of unease, such as worry or fear

-- Depression: a low mood that lasts for a long time and affects your everyday life
+- Depression: a low mood that lasts for a long time and affects your everyday life.
+Being affected by depression is not the same as feeling sad

-The persistent and lasting a long time are important here because while its part of the human condition to worry and feel low, that doesn’t necessarily mean you are affected by poor mental health.
+The persistent and lasting a long time are important here because while its part of the human condition to worry and feel sad, that doesn’t necessarily mean you are affected by poor mental health.
+How long is a long time?
+Definitions vary, but around two weeks is a good rule of thumb.
+There are many forces (\(F\)) at play, feelings of sadness or anxiousness are normally balanced out by counteracting feelings of calm or happiness shown in figure 3.3:

 Some doctors prescribe benzodiazepines for anxiety, which may be effective where SSRI’s are not, but these can be addictive and have big side effects.

-It is often worth considering cognitive behavioural therapy (CBT) before taking any medication.
-The Science of Wellbeing (TSOWB) at coursera.org/learn/the-science-of-well-being is an easy way to access some CBT free online.
-See the signposts section at the end of this chapter (Santos 2021)
+It is worth considering cognitive behavioural therapy (CBT) before taking any medication.
+The Science of Wellbeing (TSOWB) at coursera.org/learn/the-science-of-well-being is an easy way to access some CBT free online, see the signposts section (section 3.8) at the end of this chapter.
+(Santos 2022b)

 Looking after yourself can serve to both prevent and treat mental health issues that can affect you in life.
 You might be your own worst critic, or perhaps when you’re under pressure you neglect things that are proven to be beneficial for your mental health, like sleep, exercise, mindfulness and friendship.
 Looking after yourself means at least three things: